Trace

 • Proofs required for audit and accountability

 Then we pilot a single governed workflow, proving that rules can act automatically and evidence can appear instantly.
+This de-risks adoption and builds credibility inside the organization.
+By the time we scale, governance is not an add-on; it’s the foundation.

-7 · A New Definition of “Single Source of Truth”
+7 · A New Definition

+The old promise of a single source of truth meant one database everyone trusted.
 The new reality demands a single system of proof—where every dataset, dashboard, and decision can show its legitimacy at the moment of action.

 Tokenization delivers that proof.